PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * add hacks again to TA and Setupper for split T1
   * added EventLookup to PD2P
   * updated SiteMapper for multi-cloud
   * removed hacks from TA and Setupper for split T1